Our history, our meetings and the games we play

 The nature of the club was now changing.
 There was a stable group of core members but many younger players began to drift away due to education, work and family commitments.
 The numbers declined, a trend that continued up to 2009 and the membership dwindled to its lowest point since the early days.
 Although this was perhaps a low point in the history of the club yet was perhaps inevitable as the core group of the club matured.
 There were still great games and productive activities but it was clear that a change was needed.
 The historical section of the club changed from meeting every week to once a month.
 This was more 'user friendly' to the lives of the members who now had less free time.
 Luckily this also coincided with many gamers regaining interest in gaming or simply having more time for it as their other responsibilities faded.
 From 2010 the membership again started to grow again with both returning ex members and new members, many who had moved into the area.
 The club was still meeting at the cricket club but this was by now less satisfactory and in any case was due to be closed and refurbished.

 From that time the club has continued to grow and thrive.
-In recent meetings there have even been times when the latest venue has been pushed to accommodate us all.
-A tribute to the warm, friendly atmosphere provided by all the members and their continuing interest in running exciting, fun games.
-This year the club will be 44 years old, lets hope it continues for many more years.
+In 2020, during the first Covid19 lockdown, the closure of St Ambrose prompted a search for a new meeting place and in July of that year Holt Heath Village Hall became our home.
+However, when St Ambrose became available again later in the year we decided to use both venues and have two meetings a month.
+There have been several times since then when the latest venues have been pushed to accommodate us all, a tribute to the warm, friendly atmosphere provided by all the members and their continuing interest in running exciting, fun games.
+This year the club will be 46 years old, let's hope it continues for many more years.

 Interview with Nick Dorrell